Degree: Bachelor of Science in Engineering (BSE)

 - The proposed MS Program of Study.
 Make sure that the Program of Study specifies both the academic and research advisors and includes both of their signatures.
 This form also needs to indicate the courses that are intended to be “double counted”.

-- Only graduate-level courses (400 or higher) can be double counted.
-This typically means that students should register for 400 level courses to satisfy undergraduate technical electives.
+- Only graduate-level courses (400-or higher) can be double counted.
+This typically means that students should register for 400-level courses to satisfy undergraduate technical electives.

-- It is possible to “double count” three credit hours of EBME 398.
-To do this, three credit hours of EBME 651 (Thesis-Focused Track) or EBME 695 (Project-Focused Track) should replace EBME 398 in the fall or spring of the senior year.
+- It is possible to “double count” 3 credit hours of EBME 398.
+To do this, 3 credit hours of EBME 651 (Thesis-Focused Track) or EBME 695 (Project-Focused Track) should replace EBME 398 in the fall or spring of the senior year.
 You should register for EBME 651 or EBME 695 (but NOT EBME 398).
 However, you must attend the meetings of EBME 398 and also fulfill all of the course requirements for EBME 398.

-- A maximum of nine (9) credit hrs can be double counted.
-Typically, these are two 3-credit courses (400 level or high) + 3 credits of EBME 651 or EBME 695 (in place of EBME 398).
+- A maximum of 9 credit hours can be double counted.
+Typically, these are two 3 credit hours courses (400-level or high) and 3 credit hours of EBME 651 or EBME 695 (in place of EBME 398).

-- Three (3) reference reports (in sealed envelopes), including letters from your proposed academic and research advisor(s).
+- Three reference reports (in sealed envelopes), including letters from your proposed academic and research advisor(s).

 -